Frequently Asked Questions

 In what order do I install my sliding wardrobe?

-On ordering with us, you will be issued with a clear and simple installation guide for anything you have purchased.
+On ordering with us, you will be issued with clear and simple installation guides for anything you have purchased.
 As a general rule once receiving your order and checking the order is correct, you would first fit your end panel casing boards, then the internals and then any remaining casing boards (assuming you have any of these on your order).
-You would then fit the top track and fit the bottom track, then insert the sliding doors in to position and finally fix any soft close activators and door positioners and finally, you would assemble any freestanding bedside units.
+You would then fit the buffer strips (if applicable), then track and then insert the sliding doors in to position.
+You would then fix any soft close activators and door positioners and finally, you would assemble any freestanding bedside units.

 How easy is it for me to install the sliding doors?